abhinavtembulkar/Certifications/README.md

 ## Certifications
 Below are the links to all the certifications I earned:

-1. Problem Solving (Intermediate) Certificate by Hackerrank
+1. Problem Solving (Intermediate) Certificate by Hackerrank \n
    Link: https://www.hackerrank.com/certificates/f12ad55195d7

 2. Tensorflow Developer Certificate